infernojs/inferno-website/src/docs/guides/server-side-rendering.md

-Inferno Server
----
+# Server-side rendering

-Inferno supplies a server utility to render virtual DOM nodes into markup to be send from a server
+Inferno's `inferno-server` package supplies a server utility to render virtual DOM nodes into markup to be send from a server